No net loss policy in the United States: Origins

 Since the 18th century, wetland area has decreased from nearly 220 e6acre in the lower 48 states to 107.7 e6acre in 2004.
 Since the 1950s, over fifty percent of this loss has come from wetlands being transitioned to agricultural lands.
-Other contributing factors to wetlands loss include, but are not limited, to development and forestry.
+Other contributing factors include, but are not limited to, development and forestry.

-Over one billion of the world's population relies on fish that are harvested from the Wetlands as their primary source of protein.
-For another two billion people, fish harvested from the wetlands accounts for 15% of their diets.
-Wetlands play a significant role in the diets of many people all over the world.
+Over one billion of the world's population rely on fish harvested from wetlands as their primary protein source.
+For another two billion people, fish harvested from wetlands accounts for 15% of their diet.
 Wetlands are home to over 100,000 biodiverse species of plants, animals, and bacteria.
-Wetlands are crucial to for the development of society, as they account for more than a billion services and jobs a year, which is valued at $47 billion worldwide.
+Wetlands are crucial to the development of society, annually accounting for more than a billion services and jobs, valued at $47 billion worldwide.